Food: Too good to waste

 Throwing out food, throwing out money

 Wasted food is a hot topic these days and for good reason.
 We’re not talking about food scraps or compost here, but edible food.
 Food that could have been eaten if it didn’t get slimy or moldy, if we had planned better, or been more realistic about menu planning and shopping.
-See TIPS to reduce wasted food in your kitchen.
+Visit the Master Composter Recycler website for additional resources.

 Wasted food means wasted money, as well as resources.
 Growing food requires a lot of energy and resources, with many externalized costs (i.e. water, gas and fertilizers) that should not be taken lightly or for granted.